Silverlan/pragma/README.md

 This will pull all of the latest changes for the Pragma repository and the modules.
 The `--update` option will re-use all of the arguments used in the last execution of the build script, so you don't have to specify them again.

+If you just wish to re-run the build script without updating to the latest commit, you can use the `--rerun` option instead.
+Like the `--update` option, this will also re-use the arguments used in the last execution of the build script.

 ###### Code Changes
 If you make any code changes to the core engine code, you can build the `pragma-install` target to build them.
 This will also re-install the binaries.